BackupTheBerlios/hjb-svn/trunk/docs/rst/register-destination.rst

 :Returns: N/A

-This **GET** Request looks up the destination identified by jndi-name in the Provider's JNDI context and registers it with the HJB runtime.
+This **GET** request locates the destination identified by destination-jndi-name in the provider's JNDI context and registers it with the HJB runtime.
 This command

 * can be invoked multiples time with the exactly the same jndi-name;
   after the first successful attempt, HJB ignores subsequent